psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 No specific user feedback has been documented yet.
 This section will be updated as feedback is received and analyzed.

 ## Integration Status
 The integration between Prosim A320 and GSX Pro appears to be working as described in the README.
 The system handles various ground service operations and synchronizes state between the two systems.
+The new PTT functionality provides additional integration with Prosim's ACP channel system.

 ## Documentation Status
 Initial documentation has been created in the memory bank.
 This will need to be refined and expanded as more information becomes available and as the project evolves.